smkbd/bangla-sms/README.md

 ## Sending SMS without Notification class
-You can send SMS directly (i.e. without initiating any notification class) by making use of the `Smkbd\BanglaSms\Sender` class like the following way-
+You can send SMS directly (i.e. without initiating any notification class) by making use of the `Smkbd\BanglaSms\Sender` class in the following way-

     use Smkbd\BanglaSms\Sender;